Colmine/Story_Generator/README.md

 # CS436_Final

 You will need to download the models used, i.e. 124M and 355M, using GPT-2's download_model.py file, can be found on the GPT-2 base repository.
+This is because these models are too large for me to upload them to this github, as the actual index size of the models I am using are nearly 3gb.

 Create your dataset with <|endoftext|> markers to delimit sections that you want the program to generate from.
 After you have your data structured you'll want to then encode the data with the following command: `python encode.py <textfile.txt> <textfile.npz>`